keejelo/EasyDialogBox/README.md

 <br />

 # Thanks
-Thanks to ray73864 for testing and feedback when used alongside Bootstrap.
+Thanks to ray73864 for testing, and feedback when used alongside Bootstrap.